SwayamGupta12345/Docker/README.md

+# 🐳 Docker Revision Guide

+This repository contains a comprehensive Markdown guide for Docker, designed for quick revision and long-term reference.
+It includes:

+- 🔧 Common Docker commands
+- 🚀 Building & running images/containers
+- 📦 Dockerfile examples
+- 🛠️ Docker Hub workflow
+- 🧹 Cleanup and image management tips
+- 🏷️ All commonly used flags explained

+Whether you're just getting started or brushing up before a deployment, this guide keeps you covered.

 # 🐳 Docker Full Revision Guide

 A comprehensive revision Markdown file to help you recall and revise all key Docker concepts and commands.